-Morningstar Investment Management provides investment management advice to individuals through their 401(k) or other employer-sponsored retirement plans.
+Morningstar Investment Management provides investment management advice to individuals through their employer-sponsored retirement plans, as well as IRAs and health savings accounts (HSAs).
 This division of the financial research giant also provides investment management services to institutional clients.

 Morningstar Investment Management Background

 Morningstar Investment Management is a wholly-owned subsidiary of Morningstar, Inc., a public company traded on the Nasdaq.
-The firm comprises more than 100 investment professionals working across nine offices in Chicago, London and Sydney.
+The firm comprises more than 110 investment professionals working across a global network of locations, including primary offices in Chicago, London and Sydney.

 Morningstar Investment Management Client Types and Minimum Account Sizes